 Conversations with the Vicar for Clergy are held in pastoral confidence.
 Notes, where they are kept, are stored separately from personnel files and are not shared with deans, parish priests or trustees without your written permission.

 There are two limits on this confidentiality.
-The first is safeguarding.
-If anything is disclosed that suggests harm to a child or an adult at risk, the safeguarding policy of the Catholic Church in England and Wales takes precedence and a referral is made to safeguarding@dioceseofshrewsbury.org.
-The second is medical risk to life, where the Vicar for Clergy may need to contact a GP or family member.
-These limits are explained at the start of any consultation.
+The first is safeguarding: if anything is disclosed that suggests harm to a child or an adult at risk, the safeguarding policy of the Catholic Church in England and Wales requires action.
+The second is canon law: a situation that constitutes a canonical offence cannot be held in pastoral confidence by the Vicar for Clergy if the Bishop needs to act.
+Both limits are rare.
+They do not change the essentially private character of a welfare consultation.